ChristopherHX/github-act-runner/README.md

 ## Usage from source

-You need at least go 1.16 to use this runner from source.
-Some targets fail to build with go 1.17.
+You need at least go 1.18 to use this runner from source.

 ### Getting Source
 ```